 Saturday & Sunday: Closed

-Visitor hours are subject to change due to holidays and events.
+Hours are subject to change due to holidays and events.
 For the most current visitor hours, please contact the School of Law's Security Desk, 919-530-6333.

 In cases of exceptional or repeated violation of library policies, the Law Library reserves the right to revoke or refuse access to our facilities.